How Crystalline is Low-Density Amorphous Ice?: Acknowledgements

 \section{Acknowledgements}

 We thank S. J. Cox and V. Kapil for stimulating discussions and suggestions, M. Vickers for help with the X-ray diffraction measurements and J. K. Cockcroft for access to a Cryojet HT.

 \textbf{Funding} We are grateful to the Materials Chemistry Consortium (Grant EP/L000202) and the UK Materials and Molecular Modelling Hub (Grants EP/P020194/1 and EP/T022213/1) for access to the ARCHER, Thomas, and Young supercomputers.
-We acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research innovation programme grant 725271.
+We acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research innovation programme grant 725271 and the ``n-aqua'' ERC project (grant 101071937)).

 \textbf{Competing interests} Authors declare that they have no competing interests.

 \textbf{Author contributions}

 Conceptualization: MBD, CGS, AM.\\ Investigation: MBD, ARF, CGS, AM.\\ Funding acquisition: CGS, AM.\\ Software: MBD, CGS.\\ Visualisation: MBD, CGS.\\ Writing -- original draft: MBD.\\ Writing -- review \& editing: MBD, ARF, CGS, AM.\\